smedstadc/bot-tooper/plugins/README.md

 it a reference to the commands dictionary so the plugin can map any number of trigger strings to functions.
 - Plugin functions mapped to triggers are expected to return a list of strings.
 In lieu of no response they should return an empty list.
-- Plugin functions mapped to triggers that expect an argument string must use a keyword to default the value to None.
+- Plugin functions mapped to triggers that expect an argument string must use a keyword to default the value to None and by convention they should return a usage hint if they are called with args=None.

 ###The plugin system is a work in progress and may change significantly.